PersiaML/tutorials/src/customization/index.md

 id_type_features.append(IDTypeFeatureSparse(photo_id_batch_data, "photo_id"))
 ```

-After finish adding IDTypeFeature, you should add corresponding id_type_feature config in `embedding_config.yml`.Review [configuration](../configuration/index.md) chapter for more detail about how to config the id_type_feature, such as dim, sqrt_scaling, etc.
+After finish adding IDTypeFeature, you should add corresponding `id_type_feature` config in `embedding_config.yml`.
+Review [configuration](../configuration/index.md) chapter for more detail about how to config the `id_type_feature`, such as `dim`, `sqrt_scaling` and etc.

 _more advanced [id_type_feature processing](../data-processing/index.md#id-type-feature)_

 ### Non-ID Type Feature

-We can add multiple NonIDTypeFeature into `PersiaBatch` with various datatype.Concat multiple non_id_type_features with same datatype into one `np.array` can avoid memory fragmentation and reduce the time of type check.
+We can add multiple NonIDTypeFeature into `PersiaBatch` with various datatype.
+Concat multiple `non_id_type_features` with same datatype into one `np.array` can avoid memory fragmentation and reduce the time of type check.
 For example you want to add height, income or even image data.

 ```python
 import numpy as np